Direct Import is amazing. But there are quite a few moving parts, and sometimes they need an adjustment.

 - the name of the account(s) not importing.

-- the date and amount of a few recently cleared transactions.
+- the date and amount of a few recently cleared transactions that haven't imported.

 My connection stopped working.